View on GitHub

 .map((x) => transform2(x));

 This code looks fluent and easy to read, but it is severe to performance.
 That’s because each operation do a complete iteration over the array, generating a new one!
 It can cause serious memory and cpu consumption, so, such practice is not encouraged.
 So, to solve this, you can write an equivalent code which will solve everything in with two chained loops.
 This will give you the best performance possible, but can result in a code harder to maintain.
-And that’s where fast-iterable comes in!
+And that’s where fluent-iterable comes in!

 const result = fluent(list)